Tapanila/netdaemon-docs/docs/user/started/development.md

 Edit the values in the `appsettings.json`.
 The following settings are mandatory:

 - `Host`, the ip or hostname, (port defaults to 8123)
-- `Token`, the long lived access token
+- `Token`, the long lived access token, [HA Documentation](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

 Example `appsettings.json` file